8 Logic and control flow

 #> [1] TRUE FALSE TRUE TRUE

-%in% is cleaner than chaining == with |.
-Compare x == "cat" | x == "bird" to x %in% c("cat", "bird").
-They produce the same result, but %in% scales to larger sets without the repetition.
+Compare x == "cat" | x == "bird" to x %in% c("cat", "bird"): both produce the same result, but %in% scales gracefully to larger sets without forcing you to chain == and | over and over.

-One trap deserves early mention: floating-point comparison.
+One trap deserves early mention.
+Try this:

 0.1 + 0.2 == 0.3